-Challenges addressed by Talent Recruitment and Retainment Strategy
+Challenges addressed by a Talent Recruitment and Retainment Strategy

-Adopting a Talent Management strategy can be a sizeable undertaking.
+Adopting a Talent Management strategy can be a sizable undertaking.
 However, this effort directly addresses a wide variety of challenges that result from the five trends shaping modern engineering.

 |Profitable Growth and Engineering Staffing||Engineering managers need to minimize the effect of staffing volatility on the productivity of the organization.||By constantly recruiting and attracting a pool of qualified candidates, engineering managers can hire new engineers more readily.
 Formalized onboarding efforts offer a faster path to productivity.|

 |The Expanding Role of the Modern Engineer||Engineering managers need to modernize the soft skills of their engineers to facilitate collaboration both inside and outside engineering.||Leadership training and development programs can improve an engineer’s soft skills.
 Specifically, these programs can enhance engineers’ ability to work with others both inside and outside engineering.|

 |The Expanding Role of the Modern Engineer||Engineering managers must maintain their engineer’s existing technical skills while improving their soft skills.||Technical training and development programs evolve an engineer’s design and validation skills.
 Specifically, these programs expand engineers’ knowledge and skills in various mechatronic domains.|